jessicamegane/co-psge/README.md

 | --save_step | int | Specifies how often stats are saved. |
 | --verbose | bool | Turns on the verbose output of the program. |

+### Mutation

+This code supports two types of mutations.

+- The *standard mutation* consists in changing the values in the genotype according to the **PROB_MUTATION** parameter.
+- The *adaptive facilitated mutation* can be enabled by setting the **ADAPTIVE_MUTATION** parameter to True.
+This mutation evolves different probabilities of mutation for each non-terminal of the grammar.
+Each individual contains a different array with probabilities of mutation for each non-terminal.
+The array starts with equal values for each non-terminal, pre-defined with the parameter **PROB_MUTATION**.
+They update each genaration based on the **PROB_MUTATION_PROBS** parameter, which defines the likelihood of the values suffering an alteration, and the **GAUSS_SD** parameter which defines the impact of those changes.
+The Adaptive Facilitated Mutation was publised and presented in the EuroGP 2023 conference, you can read the full paper [here](https://jessicamegane.pt/files/eurogp_afm.pdf).
+If you use this mutation please cite our paper.

 ### Support